BoiseState/Disjoint-Domains/README.md

 This repository contains data for "Exploiting Domain and Program Structure to Synthesize Efficient and Precise Data Flow Analyses" by Elena Sherman and Matthew B. Dwyer

+Please let us know if something is unclear.

 There are three top-level directories src - the source code of the analysis, it has its own readme inside artifacts -- contains 19 classes used in the experiments